-Deploy - When you created that Tinder account, you put yourself out there.
-The same goes with code when deployed on server.
+- Deploy – When you created that Tinder account, you put yourself out there.
+The same goes with code when deployed on a server.

-Language vs Framework - Just like how a fish can’t live without water, the same applies here.
-Language is a basic set of operations and functions, while framework is abstraction that makes working on a language easier.
+- Language vs. Framework – Just like how a fish can’t live without water, the same applies here.
+Language is a basic set of operations and functions, while framework is an abstraction that makes working on a language easier.

-Staging - Before giving a speech or a presentation in front of an audience, most people usually rehearse it in a safe environment.
+- Staging – Before giving a speech or a presentation in front of an audience, most people usually rehearse it in a safe environment.
 This gives them a chance to practice and improve it before they stand in front of the crowd.
-The goes with software changes; it’s just called staging instead of rehearsing.
+The same goes for software changes; it’s just called staging instead of rehearsing.

-Swift - You know how French people speak French and speak to tourists only in their language?
-The same applies to iOS applications - they speak Swift only.
+- Swift – You know how French people speak French and speak to tourists only in their language?
+The same applies to iOS applications – they speak Swift only.
 Why?
 Because Apple.
-The rest of the app world (Android), speak Kotlin.
+The rest of the app world (Android), speaks Kotlin.

 Hopefully, you feel smarter after taking five minutes to read this short article.
 (You might even call it a sprint.)
 Now, go back to watching Silicon Valley.
 We promise it will never be the same now that you know these terms.